AcademeForge/FAQ/README.md

 <div class="faq-item">
     <h3>17.
 Where is the branch of AcademeForge located?</h3>
     <div class="answer">
-        <p>AcademeForge currently operates mainly online and from its headquarters office in Patna and Begusarai, Bihar, India.
+        <p>AcademeForge currently operates mainly online and from its headquarters office in Bihar, India.
 Our team works remotely and collaborates digitally.</p>
     </div>
 </div>
 <div class="faq-item">